Ferry from Portsmouth to France: sail closer to Normandy and Brittany

-Portsmouth is one of the best UK ports for ferries to western France.
-From here, Brittany Ferries operates crossings to Caen, Cherbourg, Le Havre and Saint-Malo, giving you a choice of routes into Normandy and Brittany.
+Portsmouth is the main UK port for longer ferry crossings into western France.
+From here, Brittany Ferries sails to Caen, Cherbourg, Le Havre and Saint-Malo, so you can reach Normandy or Brittany without first driving to Dover.

-For a full comparison of all routes, including Dover, Newhaven, Poole and Plymouth, see our main guide to ferries from the UK to France.
-If you are mainly comparing western ferry routes as an alternative to Dover, our Dover alternatives guide for Portsmouth and Plymouth is also worth reading.
+Portsmouth often makes sense when you would rather trade driving miles in France for time at sea, especially when an overnight ferry lets you wake up closer to your holiday route.
+For the full picture, including Dover, Newhaven, Poole and Plymouth, see our main guide to ferries from the UK to France.
+If you are mainly trying to avoid the Dover corridor, our Portsmouth and Plymouth alternatives to Dover guide is also worth reading.

 Which Portsmouth to France ferry should you choose?

-- Best all-round route: Portsmouth to Caen, especially for Normandy and onward driving into France.
+- Best all-round route: Portsmouth to Caen, especially for the D-Day beaches, Bayeux, central Normandy and onward driving south or east.

-- Best for Brittany: Portsmouth to Saint-Malo, because you arrive much further west.
+- Best for Brittany: Portsmouth to Saint-Malo.
+The crossing is longer, but you arrive much further west, which can save a lot of driving.

-- Best for western Normandy: Portsmouth to Cherbourg, especially for the Cotentin Peninsula and western Normandy.
+- Best for western Normandy: Portsmouth to Cherbourg, handy for the Cotentin Peninsula, Mont Saint-Michel and as a quieter overnight option when Caen does not fit your dates.

-- Best for eastern Normandy: Portsmouth to Le Havre, useful for Le Havre, Honfleur, Rouen and some Paris-side itineraries.
+- Best for eastern Normandy: Portsmouth to Le Havre, useful for Le Havre, Honfleur, Rouen, the Seine valley and some Paris-side itineraries.

-Our experience on the ferries from Portsmouth to France
+Our experience on the Portsmouth to France ferries

-In summer 2025, we travelled as a family of four on two different Brittany Ferries crossings linked to Portsmouth.
-First, we sailed from Saint-Malo to Portsmouth during the day.
-For the return journey, we had originally planned Portsmouth to Caen, but after car trouble and a fully booked sailing, we changed plans and took the overnight Portsmouth to Cherbourg ferry instead.
+In summer 2025 we travelled as a family of four on two Brittany Ferries crossings linked to Portsmouth.
+First we sailed Saint-Malo to Portsmouth during the day.
+For the return we had booked Portsmouth to Caen, but after car trouble and a fully booked sailing we switched to the overnight Portsmouth to Cherbourg ferry on Santoña instead.

 Portsmouth to Cherbourg by Ferry: Sailing on the Santona with Brittany Ferries